sattubahir/ThinkSchool-Day2/README.md

 - ms-vscode.cmake-tools          <!-- CMake integration
 - streetsidesoftware.code-spell-checker <!-- Spell checker as cSpell used
 - eamodio.gitlens                <!-- GitLens for enhanced git capabilities

+## Commit Message Convention
+  this project follows the Conventional Commits
+  Example:
+  -'chore': Changes to the build process or auxiliary tools